Any investment flowing from one country into another is called Foreign Investment.

 # FII flows in Secondary Market. -> Short Term.

 Any Idea you want to share with us.
-Write to us on comment Box.
-What you think about this article?
+Write to us in the comment Box.
+What do you think about this article?
 Do let us know.
 Was it sufficient to know you the crux of FDI and FII?
 Tell us…. also do not forget to read our other articles under ARTICLE section.